Initial unemployment claims increase in Georgia for second straight week

-ATLANTA - First-time unemployment claims in Georgia rose last week for the second week in a row, even as jobless claims nationwide were on the decline.
+ATLANTA - First-time unemployment claims in Georgia rose last week (week of Feb.
+28) for the second week in a row, even as jobless claims nationwide were on the decline.

-Unemployed Georgians filed 28,387 initial claims last week, up 2,940 from the previous week, the state Department of Labor reported Thursday.
+Unemployed Georgians filed 28,387 initial claims last week (week of Feb.
+28), up 2,940 from the previous week, the state Department of Labor reported Thursday, March 11.
 Nationwide, first-time unemployment claims fell by 42,000 during the week to 712,000.

-Meanwhile, the labor department began gearing up to implement the extended unemployment benefits contained in the $1.9 trillion American Rescue Plan that gained final passage in Congress on Wednesday.
+Meanwhile, the labor department began gearing up to implement the extended unemployment benefits contained in the $1.9 trillion American Rescue Plan that gained final passage in Congress on Wednesday, March 10.
+President Joe Biden then signed the relief bill on Thursday, March 11.

 The legislation will extend the $300-per-week unemployment supplements Americans have been receiving for an additional 25 weeks.
 Without the new bill, those benefits were due to expire this month.

-“If the bill is adopted in the next few days and the [U.S. Department of Labor] issues guidance on the extensions that does not include significant programming adjustments, we do not anticipate interruptions in payments for those currently receiving [Unemployment Insurance] benefits,” Georgia Commissioner of Labor Mark Butler said Thursday.
+“If … the [U.S. Department of Labor] issues guidance on the extensions that does not include significant programming adjustments, we do not anticipate interruptions in payments for those currently receiving [Unemployment Insurance] benefits,” Georgia Commissioner of Labor Mark Butler said Thursday, March 11.

-“We will meet with the [federal labor department] following the signing to review the details of the implementation and subsequently update our system and programs.”
+“We will meet with the [federal labor department] … to review the details of the implementation and subsequently update our system and programs.”

 Since COVID-19 took hold in Georgia in March of last year, more than $19.3 billion in state and federal unemployment benefits have been paid out to nearly 4.5 million Georgians, more than during the nine years before the pandemic combined.